You probably know all about traditional scholarships like those for students with good grades, witty essays, and unique backgrounds.

 More than 250 schools participate—from state schools like Penn State, Oklahoma, University of San Diego, and Arizona State to private universities like Carnegie Mellon, Oberlin, Tulane, and NYU.

 Paying for college is often a piecemeal job—savings, grants, scholarships, loans, and work-study programs are all part of the puzzle.

-Add micro-scholarships to the equation and you could not only reduce your debt load, but help to keep yourself on track as you get ready to apply to colleges.
+Add micro-scholarships to the equation and you could reduce your debt load as well as help to keep yourself on track as you get ready to apply to colleges.

 Use our Nitro Scholarship Search Engine to start searching for scholarships now.